soundpaint/art-frame/README.md

 encouraged to play with the art frame, without a supervisor always being present.
-In such a setting, one may want to disable some functionality such as shutting down the system or displaying audio control features without any functional speaker attached to the device.
-In the `kiosk-mode` section, the configuration file `config.xml` contains specific configuration variables to enable or disable specific functionality available via the graphical GUI as well as via any USB-connected keyboard.
+In such a setting, one may want to disable some functionality such as shutting down the system or displaying audio control features when no speaker is attached to the device.
+The configuration file `config.xml` contains specific configuration variables, most of them in the `kiosk-mode` section, to enable or disable specific functionality.

+In particular, the following functions can be disabled via configuration variables in the `config.xml` configuration file:

+* _Quit_ button,
+* _Volume_ dial only, while still showing the _Mute_ button,
+* _Audio_ group altogether, and
+* _Gravity_ dial.

+Ultimately, the access control window can be completely deactivated, if desired.

 ![Fig. 11: Minimal Access Control Window](doc/images/control_window_kiosk.png)

 Fig. 11: Minimal Access Control Window

-Actually, the access control window can be completely deactivated, if desired.
+See the comments in the `config.xml` file for details on the configuration variables.

 ### How to Exit